-Examples of reasons VA may not accept are:
+Examples of reasons the VA may not accept are:

 - Active-duty military

-Students who are on active duty may still receive education benefits up to the maximum in-state established charge at the most expensive public school in that state.
+Students who are on active duty still may receive education benefits up to the maximum in-state established charge at the most expensive public school in that state.
 However, benefits are not available for a housing allowance or books.
-For details on what the GI Bill provides if you are serving active military duty, see Active Duty GI Bill User's Guide on the Military.com web site.
+For details on what the GI Bill® provides if you are serving active military duty, see the Active Duty GI Bill User's Guide.